 - 2D kinematic models for robot geometries such as differential drive, three, and four-wheeled vehicles, including forward and inverse kinematics

-- Configurable lidar and object detector simulators
+- Configurable lidar, object, and robot detector simulators

 - MATLAB and Simulink examples and documentation

 MathWorks Student Competitions Team (2019).
 Mobile Robotics Simulation Toolbox (https://www.mathworks.com/matlabcentral/fileexchange/66586-mobile-robotics-simulation-toolbox), MATLAB Central File Exchange.
 Retrieved .

 @Thanh: Because a differential drive robot can only move in the body X direction!

 In the block "Differential Drive Simulation". body's speed inlcude Vx and Vy. why did you force Vy = 0?

 @Dabarshi -- no, it does not.
 You will need at least R2016b, due to the MATLAB features required by the toolbox.

 I wanted to know if this toolbox works with Matlab R2015a, because in my case i can't access the simulink library for this toolbox.